Mateusz-Kolesnik/sales-data-analysis/README.md

 investigate what could be the cause of it.
 It can be a matter of location of the stores - the “Freeport” may be in the city center while the others may be on the outskirts of the city.

-Revenue in February accounts for 73% of total sales and 63% of total gross profit.
+Sales in February account for 73% of total revenue and gross profit in February accounts for 63% of total gross profit.
 Interesting thing is that number of transactions (470) was very close to those of January (451) and March (443).
 It means that the higher revenue in February results from higher quantity of products sold, which amounted to 5,751, giving an average quantity of products per transaction of 12.2, while in January, March and April this average was, respectively, 3.5, 2.8, and 2.5.
 This anomaly can be an effect of some special offer or a one-off event (for example someone buying a huge quantity of products in one transaction).
 This definitely needs to be further investigated.

 These insights and recommendations can guide data-driven decision-making processes to